For many of us, there comes a time in our lives when we realize: “Damn, I don’t have a single decent picture of myself!”

 - No flash photography!
 Apart from your short term vision thanking you for it, after taking dozens of pictures in quick succession, photos taken with flash tend to accentuate every little skin blemish and pore.
 HD is well and good, but apart from those lucky few who are blessed with immaculate skin, most people look a lot better in real life than on pictures painted by flash photography.

-Taking good pictures outdoors
+Taking good pictures of yourself outdoors

 If you have a favorite spot, or know of a beautiful nearby vista, then by all means, pack your tripod and take some pictures there as well!
 Having at least one shot of you outdoors is very beneficial, in most cases.